dbader/node-datadog-metrics/README.md

 * `appKey`: Sets the DataDog APP key. (optional)
     * It's usually best to keep this in an environment variable.
       Datadog-metrics looks for the APP key in `DATADOG_APP_KEY` by default.
+* `defaultTags`: Default tags used for all metric reporting. (optional)
+    * Set tags that are common to all metrics.

 Example: